barryguvenkaya/InfoTrack/readme.md

 * Repository and unit of work pattern has been used for separation of concerns.
 * Validation is done on model's construction level and service layer.

+* TODO: Configure unit tests.
 * TODO: DAL to be configured in a new project.
-* TODO: Configure unit tests.
+* TODO: Handle exceptions to be configured in Program.cs